how old to open etrade account

 - Custodial Account

-In each of these, a minor under 18 can open an account with guidance from a guardian who is 18 or older.
-The money in these accounts is meant for the minor’s benefit.
+Minors under 18 can open any of these accounts with assistance from a guardian who must be at least 18 years old.
+The assets in these accounts are held for the minor's benefit.

-Even though E*Trade doesn’t offer 529 accounts, its parent company, Morgan Stanley, does.
-Like the other accounts, a 529 plan involves both an adult and a child (not necessarily the parent).
+Although E*Trade doesn’t offer 529 accounts, its parent company, Morgan Stanley, does.
+Like the other accounts listed, a 529 account involves both a child and an adult (not necessarily a parent).

 age requirement to open etrade account